 This form easement agreement allows condo owners to install a shared solar energy system and receive a share of the benefits of the solar generation.

-The CSE team created multifamily solar toolkits for contractors and multifamily property owners.
+To arm stakeholders with the resources needed to help bolster the multifamily solar market in California and beyond, the project team created several toolkits for contractors and multifamily property owners.
 These toolkits feature roadmaps, checklists, and worksheets to guide apartment and condominium communities on going solar.
 Contractor toolkits include interconnection resources, as well as a group of interactive multifamily density maps for targeting outreach regions and acquiring customers.

 At the end of 2016, the team released the Multifamily Solar Market Development Plan as a tool to help districts with underutilized VNEM programs bolster the market and to inform policymakers in California and across the country of best practices for designing effective VNEM options for customers, contractors, and utilities.
-This plan applies lessons learned from the Santa Monica pilot program and explores customer engagement tactics, educational approaches, policy development considerations, and plans to spur efficient strategies for enabling installations.
+This plan focused on outreach, education, and facilitating installations.
+It applied lessons learned from the Santa Monica pilot program and explored customer engagement tactics, educational approaches, policy development considerations, and opportunities to spur efficient strategies for enabling installations.

 This plan is intended to help policymakers, regulators, local governments, multifamily stakeholders and others in CA and beyond to expand multifamily solar in their jurisdictions.